kwokyto/a-safe-space/README.md

 ### AWS Configurations

 1. From the AWS Console, select AWS Lambda.
-2. In AWS Lambda, select "anon-group-bot-dev-webhook".
+2. In AWS Lambda, select "a-safe-space-bot-dev-webhook".
 3. Select "Permissions" and select the Lambda role under "Execution role"
 4. In AWS IAM, select "Attach policies" under "Permissions" and "Permissions policies"
 5. Search for and select "AmazonDynamoDBFullAccess" and "Attach policy"